kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *speak ill of the other cultures of their employees*

 ### OTHER PROBLEMS WITH DISCRIMINATION
-> Employees allege that the organization is discriminatory on the grounds other than age, race, gender and nationality.
+> Employees allege that organization is discriminatory on the grounds other than age, race, gender, and nationality.

 __Exemplary statements reported by employees:__